 How does smoking affect female fertility and eggs?

 Smoking directly impacts your fertility and the quality of the eggs you produce.
 In fact, menopause begins one to four years earlier for women that smoke, compared to women who don’t.
-This is because the chemicals in cigarette smoke speed up the loss rate of eggs, and once the eggs have died, they can’t be replaced.
+This is because the chemicals in cigarette smoke speed up the loss rate of eggs, and once the eggs have been damaged, they can’t be replaced.
+The ‘egg cycle’ in women takes 3 months: from the time potential eggs are ‘recruited’ in the ovaries until one or two are mature and ready to be released at ovulation.
+Therefore women who are considering trying to get pregnant need to factor in this time to flush the toxins associated with smoking out of their bodies.

 How does smoking affect male fertility and sperm?

 Ultimately, smoking decreases the sperm’s ability to fertilise an egg.
 Men who smoke are more likely to have lower sperm counts and poorer sperm quality and motility.
 They’ll also be more likely to have increased numbers of abnormally shaped sperm.
-Smoking can also lead to difficulties getting or maintaining an erection, known as impotence.
+The chemicals in cigarette smoke can also damage the DNA in sperm and this is why there is a higher rate of childhood cancer in the offspring of heavy smokers.
+Smoking can also lead to difficulties getting or maintaining an erection, known as impotence and this can trigger a cycle of ‘performance anxiety’ and reduced coital frequency.

 How can smoking impact my ability to conceive?

-Compared to non-smokers, women smokers are not as likely to conceive and so it takes them longer to get pregnant.
-Most couples who are trying for a baby will get pregnant within a year, but smokers cut that chance in half each month.
+Compared to non-smokers, women smokers are less likely to conceive and so it takes them longer to get pregnant.
+Most couples who are trying for a baby will get pregnant within a year, but smokers reduce that chance by up to a half each month.

 Does second-hand smoking affect fertility?